cunnie/writings/i_am_become_forever.md

 "You will put on the aviator glasses.
 You will not turn on your cell phone.
 You will take the cab to Princeton.
-Specifically, you will ask him to take you to the The Westin Princeton at Forrestal Village.
+Specifically, you will ask him to take you to the Westin Princeton at Forrestal Village.
 Do not mention the Tokamak or the Princeton Plasma Physics Laboratory.
 The Westin Princeton is approximately two thousand feet from the Princeton Plasma Physics Lab, where the Tokamak is located.
 It will cost approximately $120.
 You will pay with cash."